daniel-trinh/typescript_react_redux_template/README.md

-# TypeScript React Transform Boilerplate
+# TypeScript React Redux Transform Boilerplate

 A base project for new react/redux based projects with TypeScript support.